davidyell/CakePHP-Statusable/README.md

 CakePHP-Statusable
 ==================

 A behaviour to allow model records to have various statuses.
+Currently under development in the `develop` branch.

 ##Why?
 I am always adding a `Status` model and `status_id` fields to my models so that I can mark them as active or inactive.
 It's time this functionality was made into a plugin!